scenerystack/community/docs/reference/api/joist/PreferencesStorage.md

 # PreferencesStorage

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesStorage.ts](https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesStorage.ts) for the most up-to-date information.

 ## Overview

 Singleton that can save and load a Property's value to localStorage, and keep it in sync for the next runtime.